 The EQC has a claimed range of upwards of 450km.
 While this is clearly a bit optimistic, you can expect a real-world range of around 350-375km, when the EQC is driven in a careful manner.
 Mercedes will provide and install a wall-box charger at your residence, and while that functions at 7.5Kw and takes 10 hours for a full charge, you can also charge via a regular 15A plug at 3.4Kw, taking a leisurely 21 hours.
 Of course, you will not always charge a fully drained battery, so these times can be halved in reality.
 And Mercedes is also planning to set up a few 50Kw fast chargers on popular routes outside town, where a coffee stop could get you a quick ‘top-up’ for a long journey.

 A real-wrold range of about 350-370km can be expected.

 Should I buy one?

-At an expected price of around Rs 1 crore, the EQC will be expensive.
+Priced at Rs 99.30 lakh (ex-showroom, India), the EQC is expensive.
 This is especially true if you consider that Mercedes sells its own full-size 7-seat luxury SUV, the GLS, for around the same price.
 Then there’s the ground clearance issue; you just can’t drive it with abandon like you would drive a regular SUV and, for a car at this price, it isn’t exactly feature-rich either.